xiangwang1223/knowledge_graph_attention_network/README.md

 * The user may not redistribute the data without separate permission.
 * The user may not try to deanonymise the data.
 * The user may not use this information for any commercial or revenue-bearing purposes without first obtaining permission from us.

+## Funding Source Acknowledgement

+This research is supported by the National Research Foundation, Singapore under its International Research Centres in Singapore Funding Initiative.
+Any opinions, findings and conclusions or recommendations expressed in this material are those of the author(s) and do not reflect the views of National Research Foundation, Singapore.